White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Real Story

-- Recast into yellow gold (no additional cost)
+- Recast into yellow (no additional cost)

 She chose yellow.
 A month later she wrote: "Wearing it constantly, no allergies!"